jundalisay/superb/content/en/research/smith/jurisprudence/part-1/section-3/chapter-8.md

-+++
+---
+heading: Chapter 8
-title=  "Exclusive Privileges"
+title: "Exclusive Privileges"
-heading=  "Chapter 8 Part 1 Section 3"
+date: 2015-09-16
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-description=  "Exclusive privileges raise prices and reduce quality of goods and services" date=  2015-09-22 image=  "/covers/lectures.jpg" linkb=  "/research/smith/jurisprudence/part-1/section-3/chapter-7" linkbtext=  "Chapter 7" linkf=  "/research/smith/jurisprudence/part-1/section-3/chapter-9" linkftext=  "Chapter 9" icon=  "/icons/smith.png"
+description: "Exclusive privileges raise prices and reduce quality of goods and services"
-+++
+---

 Exclusive privileges are the last division of real rights.
 Among these is the right of inheritance.
 This is not a creature of the civil law, but arises from nature.